Violinist Kristine Balanas on Being Prepared for the Unexpected

 Violinist Kristine Balanas shares first-hand advice for recovering on stage.

-Violinist Kristine Bananas Shares Real Advice on How to Recover When the Unexpected Happens During a Performance
+Violinist Kristine Balanas Shares Real Advice on How to Recover When the Unexpected Happens During a Performance

 Ideally, after all the hours of practicing, you get on stage for a performance and, at least for a few moments, you get to live in the space between your instrument, your fingers and your ears.
 But we don't always get to have perfect semi-out-of-body experiences.
 And in fact, quite often, "technical difficulties" tear you away from the music (just ask Janet Jackson).